CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-Browser.md

 # Lab 4: Access the Published Applications and Desktop using Browser

+## **Scenario**

+Contoso wants their AVD environment to be flixible interms of accessing the sessions by their employees.
+You will help contoso to test the access to AVD session using Browser.

+## **Overview**

+In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using the browser.

 ## Exercise 1: Access the Published Application

-In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using the browser.

 1. Open the following URL in a new browser tab in the JumpVM.
 This URL will lead us to the Remote Desktop Web Client.